 Who will actually step up to deal with rape culture?

-who will step up to actually deal with rape culture 2017 images
+Click to read the full story: Who will actually step up to deal with rape culture?

 The revelations that continue to unfold about Hollywood rape culture, for me, feels like a long-awaited journey that has finally begun.
 We knew that there was a lot going on, but how many of us knew that it was happening at the rate in which story after story makes headlines?
 I’ll be the first to say, “Not me.”